1. Become a member

 3. Get politically involved

 Know who your elected officials are and what their stance and record is on marijuana legalization.
-Find your California legislators and find your Congressional house member.
 Meet with them about pending bills and work for their re-election if they’re helping us, or for their opponent if they’re challenging an incumbent’s bad policies and have better ones.
 Attend fundraising events and public meetings; be a solid citizen and a good neighbor.
 Read your ballot; know who is running for judgeships and local offices too.

-Watchdog your local county supervisors’ and city council’s meeting agendas, and build relationships with them, or work with local groups who are doing so.
+Watchdog your local county supervisors’ and city council’s meeting agendas, and build relationships with them, and work with local groups who are doing so.
+Join a local NORML chapter, or start one.

 Every marijuana smoker should be involved on three levels: nationally (with national NORML), at the state level (California NORML) and locally.
 There are some local NORML chapters, or you can start a local chapter.
 Other groups have formed throughout the state, some working solely on medical marijuana issues or matters like court support and initiative campaigns; they deserve support as well.